On this page:

 You must contact the student administration office at your education provider for assistance in applying for a HELP loan.
 They will provide you with the necessary forms to complete.

 If you are eligible, you will need to fill out a Commonwealth Assistance Form for the type of HELP for which you are applying.
 You will have to provide evidence you have been living in Australia for the qualifying period.
-If necessary, you can obtain copies of your international movement records from the Department of Immigration and Border Protection by lodging form 1359‑Request for International Movement Records available at www.immi.gov.au/allforms/pdf/1359.pdf (opens in a new window).
+If necessary, you can obtain copies of your international movement records from the Department of Home Affairs by lodging form 1359 - Request for International Movement Records available at https://www.homeaffairs.gov.au/FormsAndDocuments/Documents/1359.pdf

 HELP loans are available to eligible NZ SCV holders from 1 January 2016 (i.e. for units of study with a census date on or after 1 January 2016).
 VET Student Loans are available to eligible NZ SCV holders from 1 January 2017.

 Information is available in the current versions of the booklets for the individual HELP schemes (HECS-HELP, FEE-HELP, OS‑HELP and SA-HELP) and VET Student Loans.
-The booklets are available on the Publications page of the Study Assist website and the VET Student Loans information booklet (opens in a new window) is on the Education Department's website.
+The booklets are available on the Publications page of the Study Assist website.
+The VET Student Loans information booklet (opens in a new window) is on the Education Department's website.

 If you hold a New Zealand SCV but then apply for, and are granted, a permanent residency visa, your HELP eligibility would change to that of a permanent visa holder (non-humanitarian subclass).